Knowing what the best woods for picture frames are shouldn't keep you on pins and needles.

 You can buy both in most big box home improvement stores at fairly cheap prices.

-This is one of the biggest draw backs on using pine and polar for picture frames.
+This is one of the biggest draw backs on using pine and polar for frames.
 Neither of them have what would be typically considered beautiful natural color or grain patterns.

 Pine of course has more "interesting" straight grain, which can look like a bar code.